jonmorehouse/vim/README.md

 # if having issues (mac) make sure you are using clang as CC
 # make sure environment is the same as when installing vim
+# I recommend building this before installing rvm or homebrew-ruby
 $ export CC=`which clang`
 $ brew uninstall vim && brew install vim && ruby extconf.rb && make
 ~~~